 Years 7-9

-The philosophy and ethics department at Walton appreciates that we live in a multi-faith society where tolerance and mutual respect between religious communities is extremely important.
+The religious education department at Walton Academy appreciates that we live in a multi-faith society where tolerance and mutual respect between religious communities is extremely important.
 We strive for each student to gain an informed understanding of World Religions and place a strong emphasis on making philosophy, ethics and religion relevant to living in contemporary society.
-The philosophical and ethical themes that we cover encourage critical thinking and analytical skills as well as instilling confidence to form solid opinions on controversial and challenging issues.
+The themes that we cover encourage critical thinking and analytical skills as well as instilling confidence to form solid opinions on controversial and challenging issues.*

 Assessment